-The herbicide residues resulting from the application of glyphosate to lines carrying the cp4 epsps gene have been previously assessed by FSANZ.
+The herbicide residues resulting from the application of glyphosate to lines carrying the cp4 epsps gene have been assessed in 14 previous applications to FSANZ.
 There are no concerns that the spraying of MON87411 with glyphosate would result in the production of any novel metabolites that have not been previously considered.